sketch-hq/SketchAPI/docs-website/pages/plugins-releases-54.md

 // - An dictionary of Gradient properties.
 ```

-Similarly, document colors and gradients can all be found on `Document`
+Similarly, document colors and document gradients can all be found on `Document`

 ```
 var sketch = require('sketch')